CloudMax94/cadence.link/content/overworld/mapping-dungeons.md

 ![](/img/mapping/ls-edges.png)

-This is because swamp trees are lopsided.
+This is because forest trees are lopsided.
 There's big trees on one side and small trees on the other.

 ![](/img/mapping/ls-trees.png)

-Note: This method works best when Swamp is on the right side of the world.
+Note: This method works best when Lost Swamp is on the right side of the world.
 You'll find the small trees on the right edges of the map.

 ### Examples
 Here you can find Lost Swamp by looking for the small trees on the edges on the map.